quicken/filefocus/README.md

 globgroup:[
   {
     "name":"Hidden Files",
-    "include":"**/.*",
-    "exclude":"**/node_modules/**"
+    "include":["**/.*"],
+    "exclude":["**/.git{,/**/*}","**/node_modules/**"],
+    "recurse":true
   }
 ]
 ```

+### Note:

-Note: It is possible to define multiple glob groups with different patterns for each group.
+It is possible to define multiple glob groups with different patterns for each group.
 Simply, add more items to the globgroup array with your configuration.
+Also, currently, the extension uses the minimatch npm modules for globbing.
+Therefore, globbing works slightly differently to vscode globbing.
+If someone can find a way to use the same globbing as vscode that would be much better.

 ## Using Project-Specific Focus Groups.